 Having grown up in a family with Chinese heritage, celebrating the Lunar New Year meant that every year there was always lots to do in the days leading up to the New Year.

 This included cleaning the house, shopping for new clothes, baking cookies, getting red packets ready, decorating the house with flowers and decorations, and planning for the reunion dinner on New Year’s Eve.

 And then there were the traditions and customs to follow to bring good luck and wealth into the new year.

 As an example, many Chinese like to decorate their houses with festive decor such as door couplets, Chinese knots and New Year pictures.
 These decorations are mainly in red and are expressions of good wishes for the future.

-In addition, celebrating the Lunar Near Year with flowers is important because the Chinese believe flower blossoms will bring fortune.
+In addition, celebrating the Lunar Near Year with flowers especially with certain flowers is important.
 Some flowers are particularly popular due to their good symbolism.

 to name a few.